reflux/refluxjs/README.md

 Actions.statusUpdate();
 ```

+#### Action hooks

+There are a couple of hooks avaiable for each action.

+* `preEmit` - Is called before the action emits an event.
+It receives the arguments from the action invocation.

+* `shouldEmit` - Is called after `preEmit` and before the action emits an event.
+By default it returns `true` which will let the action emit the event.
+You may override this if you need to check the arguments that the action receives and see if it needs to emit the event.

 ### Creating data stores

 Create a data store much like ReactJS's own `React.createClass` by passing a definition object to `Reflux.createStore`.
 You may set up all action listeners in the `init` function and register them by calling the store's own `listenTo` function.